fabiovitalba/PCP-Ship-Project/README.md

 ## 5. Support
 For issues feel free to contact me on fvitalba@unibz.it, or by opening an Issue on the Repository.

+### 5.1.
+Common Issues
+- **I connected the Controller and selected the correct port, but the controller is not connected.**
+  - You might have another program open that is listening on that specific port.
+One example for this could be Arduino IDE which automatically listens on the port of your controller.
+An easy solution is to close all other programs except Unity.

 ## 6. Contributing
 Currently this project is not open for contributions at it is in very early stages of development.